JabirTech/plans-and-ideas/README.md

 A kiosk is basically a piece of hardware which can become a platform for running basically anything.
 From a simple privacy focused internet access point in an airport to a cool sports machine, or even an augmented reality try-on machine in an outfit or accessories store.

 ### Jarvis

+Jarvis is a smart assistant, which will be available in the operating system.
+Also, users of other operating systems (which are compatible with GNU/Linux) will be able to install Jarvis.
+We also have plans for making Jarvis available as a hardware personal assistant as well, so it is Siri, Cortanan and Alexa at once and it also respects your privacy.